 - Compared with other shooting modes, the shooting area will be smaller. - RAW + L or RAW cannot be selected.
-Even if RAW + L or RAW has been set for another shooting mode, the picture will be recorded in L. - If you shoot a moving subject, the subject's movement will leave afterimages. - The image alignment may not function properly with repetitive patterns (lattice, stripes, etc.), flat or single-tone images, or greatly misaligned shots caused by camera shake. - Compared to normal shooting, recording the image to the card will take longer.
+Even if RAW + L or RAW has been set for another shooting mode, the picture will be recorded in L. - If you shoot a moving subject, the subject's movement may leave afterimages or the surrounding area of the subject may become dark. - The image alignment may not function properly with repetitive patterns (lattice, stripes, etc.), flat or single-tone images, or greatly misaligned shots caused by camera shake. - Compared to normal shooting, recording the image to the card will take longer.
 During the processing of the images, "BUSY" will be displayed and you cannot take another picture until the processing is completed. - If the shooting mode is set to < is or < is >, direct printing (p.280) is not possible.